Mitsubishi MELSEC

 RESET

-When this signal is set to 1, the judgment results and measurement results received by the PLC (output) are cleared.
-At this point, the PLC can send a new command, and the related status codes are also reset.
+When this signal is set to 1, the PLC clears the received judgement result and measurement result.
+At this point, the PLC can send new commands and status code signals are reset.

 COMMAND